 - Main sample there were two versions of the individual interview questionnaire for the main sample: version A and version B. The content and order of the individual interview differed depending on which version a household was selected to go through.
-Some topics were asked in both versions of the questionnaire, e.g. 'general health including caring' and 'eating habits for children' while other topics are only asked in one of the versions, e.g. 'respiratory and CVD symptoms' in version A. The below table outlines which topics are asked in which version of the questionnaire. - Child Boost sample The individual questionnaire at child boost households followed the same format as a main version A individual questionnaire (see table below). - Health Board Boost sample Adults in the Health Board boost sample were only asked questions on those topics that appeared in both version A and version B of the individual interview, for example, general health, and physical activity.
+Some topics were asked in both versions of the questionnaire, e.g. 'general health including caring' and 'eating habits for children' while other topics are only asked in one of the versions, e.g. 'additional asthma questions and eating habits for adults' in version A. The below on the following page outlines which topics are asked in which version of the questionnaire. - Child Boost sample The individual questionnaire at child boost households followed the same format as a main version A individual questionnaire (see table on following page). - Health Board Boost sample Adults in the Health Board boost sample were only asked questions on those topics that appeared in both version A and version B of the individual interview, for example, general health, and physical activity.